Guide to the New York City Subway

 How to find your way around: express trains, line directions, and the meaning of the letters

 Once you have your ticket in hand, you'll need some guidance so you don't get lost in the largest subway system in the United States and one of the largest in the world.
-It has 26 lines, 472 stations, and more than 4,000 kilometers of tracks connecting Manhattan, the Bronx, Brooklyn, and Queens.
-The only district not served by the New York subway is Staten Island, although you can get there by car from Brooklyn or from southern Manhattan on the Staten Island ferry.
+It has 472 stations on 25 routes, spread over 665 miles of track connecting Manhattan, the Bronx, Brooklyn, and Queens.
+The only borough not served by the New York subway is Staten Island.
+A very common way to get there is by the Staten Island Ferry, but it does not allow cars.

-New York subway lines are identified by colors, and each line can be further divided into letters (A, B, C, etc.) and numbers (1, 2, 3, etc.) depending on the direction.
-To avoid getting lost, it's a good idea to follow these tips:
+New York subway lines are identified by colors, and each line can be further divided into letters (A, B, C, etc.) and numbers (1, 2, 3, etc.) depending on the direction, so to avoid getting lost, it is a good idea to follow these tips:

 Be clear about where you are going